antoinecarton/docker-mongodb-backup/README.md

 Do not hesitate to contact me if you have any question.

 ## Build the image
-To build the image, clone this repository and use the following command:
+To build the image, clone this repository and use the following command:</br>
 `docker build -t mongodb-backup:<new version goes here> .`

 ### Example:
 `docker build -t mongodb-backup:3.2.6 .`

 ## Usage
-To trigger the backup, use the following command:
+To trigger the backup, use the following command:</br>
 `docker run --rm -v /absolute/path/to/backups:/backup -e MONGO_DATABASE=<database_name_to_backup> --link <name_of_mongo_container>:mongo mongodb-backup:<version>`

 ### Example:
 `docker run --rm -v /home/acarton/mongodb/backups:/backup -e MONGO_DATABASE=mydb --link my-mongo:mongo mongodb-backup:3.2.6`

 ## Result
-    Starting MongoBD backup: Fri Jun 24 16:16:15 UTC 2016 2016-06-24T16:16:15.441+0000
+    Starting MongoBD backup...
     writing mydb.user to archive 'backup-mydb-20160624_161615.archive'
     2016-06-24T16:16:15.442+0000	done dumping mydb.user (1 document)
     dump-20160624_161615/